lightvector/KataGo/README.md

 | **g170e-b20c256x2-s5303129600-d1228401921** | **(learning rate drop by another 2x)** | **157** |    **1645** |

-And for comparison to the old 2019 June official run: (these Elos are directly measured rather than inferred, as these older networks competed directly pool of test games):
+And for comparison to the old 2019 June official run: (these Elos are directly measured rather than inferred, as these older networks competed directly in the same pool of test games):

 | Neural Net | Note | Approx Days Selfplay |  Elo |
 |-------------|-------|---------------|------|